|

 Frerker, Bezirksvorsteherin Lindenthal, Andrea Pohlmann- Jochheim,

-Head of Department of Culture, Stadt KOln and an introduction exploring
+Head of Department of Culture, Stadt Köln and an introduction

-concepts of collaboration within the European cultural context by
+exploring concepts of collaboration within the European cultural

-'Crash 2' New Painting from Liverpool curated by Pete Clarke VHS
+2005 'Crash 2' New Painting from Liverpool curated by Pete

 The Exhibition was formally opened with speeches by Bernd Schössler,